- Most DIY client portal solutions become inflexible over time because they're constructed from disconnected components.

 For anyone else thinking about creating a client portal for a business, there’s more to it than tossing a bunch of tools together.
 The whole process can get rather time-consuming and expensive, as our customers have told us.

-In this article, I’ll discuss the costs for building client portal solutions yourself, and how they compare to the built-in features of Service Provider Pro.
+In this article, I’ll discuss the real costs for building client portal solutions yourself, examine actual case studies from agencies who tried this approach, and provide a clear comparison with purpose-built solutions like Service Provider Pro.

 Why many people underestimate client portal pricing